 Columbia County contains a variety of parks and recreational facilities.
 These facilities are provided by Columbia County, as well as the cities, villages, and towns in the County.
-The Town of Columbus has no Town parks, However, parks in the City of Columbus are available for use by Town residents.
-Other recreational resources that are located in the Town of Columbus, such as wildlife preserves and hunting grounds provided by the state or federal government, are covered in the Agricultural, Natural, and Cultural Resources Element of this plan.
+The Town of Fort Winnebago has no Town parks.
+However, one County park is located in the Town, and parks in the City of Portage are also available for use by Town residents.
+Other recreational resources that are located in the Town of Fort Winnebago, such as wildlife preserves and hunting grounds provided by the state or federal government, are covered in the Agricultural, Natural, and Cultural Resources Element of this plan.

-4.4.7.1 Parks and Recreational Facilities
+4.4.6.1 Existing Parks and Recreational Facilities

-Columbia County maintains six parks and recreational facilities in the County that are available for use by the residents of the Town of Columbus.
-The County park system is jointly administered by the Columbia County Highway and Transportation Department and the Land and Water Conservation Two employees from the Highway and Transportation Department perform maintenance work on the parks during the summer months.
+Columbia County maintains six parks and recreational facilities in the County that are available for use by the residents of the Town of Fort Winnebago.
+The County park system is jointly administered by the Columbia County Highway and Transportation Department and the Land and Water Conservation Department.
+Two employees from the Highway and Transportation Department perform maintenance work on the parks during the summer months.
 The Columbia County facilities include two County Parks and four Special Purpose Parks.
 The names and locations of these facilities are detailed in Table 4-3 and illustrated on Map 4-3 in Appendix I. Descriptions of the parks are also provided below.